 Yes!
 There are few locations in the world where earthquakes never occur.
 Also, by participating in this citizen science effort, your data can provide a useful baseline against which to compare data from phones in more earthquake prone regions.
 Your contribution is valuable.

 MyShake’s algorithm uses a neural network to decide which motion fits the model of an earthquake and which doesn’t.
 The algorithm is already good at this, and as a MyShake user you’re helping it get even better!

-We are testing early warning delivery capabilities right now as a pilot project for the US ShakeAlert program.
-We hope to deliver ShakeAlerts publically across California starting in fall 2019.
-Lessons learned from this test will enable us to expand earthquake early warnings to other countries around the world.
-This will happen when the number of users in an area is sufficient for MyShake to create accurate warnings and that a public education and training campaign has been developed to inform users how to respond to the warnings for their location.
+We are a Licensed Operator for the USGS ShakeAlert® project.
+MyShake delivers ShakeAlert-powered alerts across California, Oregon, and Washington for magnitude 4.5 or greater quakes to users in the areas of light to severe shaking.
+Lessons learned from this work may enable us to expand earthquake alerts to other countries around the world.
+This could happen when the number of users in an area is sufficient for MyShake to create accurate alerts and that a public education and training campaign has been developed to inform users how to respond to the alerts for their location.

 Anyone can submit an experience report about an earthquake.
 However, only users within the impact zone of an earthquake will have their reports used as citizen science data, which is shown on maps and data visualizations on an earthquake’s page.
 The impact zone is the estimated area where shaking might be felt from an earthquake and is based on an earthquake’s magnitude.

 You can see how you’ve contributed to the MyShake project and look at statistics about the project on the My Data page.
 Don’t worry if you haven’t been near an earthquake or experienced any since downloading the app, you’re an important part of the global seismic network just by keeping MyShake on your phone!